leon0410898/XPS13-9300-hackintosh/README.md

 ## Known Problem
 * thunderbolt hotplug not working
-* display may be very dark if wake immediately
-* usb-c to hdmi/DP probably not working
+* usb-c to hdmi/DP not working

 ---
+## Updated 10.29
+* remove fakepciid and improve the stability of AppleALC
+* update Big Sur version
+* fix the screen brightness is unusually low after sleep

 ## Updated 10.17
 * improve 4k disaplay's backlight.